RhetTbull/osxphotos/README.md

   osxphotos: query and export your Photos library

 Options:
-  --db <Photos database path>  Specify Photos database path.
+  --db PHOTOS_LIBRARY_PATH  Specify Photos database path.
 Path to Photos
                             library/database can be specified using either
                             --db or directly as PHOTOS_LIBRARY positional
                             argument.
 If neither --db or PHOTOS_LIBRARY
-                               provided, will attempt to find the library to use in the following order: 1. last opened library, 2. system library, 3.
+                            provided, will attempt to find the library to use in the following order: 1. last opened library, 2. system library, 3. ~/Pictures/Photos
-                               ~/Pictures/Photos Library.photoslibrary
+                            Library.photoslibrary
   --json                    Print output in JSON format.
   -v, --version             Show the version and exit.
   -h, --help                Show this message and exit.

 Commands:
   about      Print information about osxphotos including license.